Looking to learn more about the heat treatment characteristics of titanium alloys? Look no further than this comprehensive guide from MachineMfg.

 Effect of Aging Temperature on the Structure of TC21 Alloy

-It can be seen from Figure 8 that the structure of the alloy after aging is αp phase and βT phase.
+It is evident from Figure 8 that the structure of the alloy after aging is composed of αp phase and βT phase.

-As the aging proceeds, the secondary α-phase grows up and merges;
+As aging proceeds, the secondary α-phase grows and merges.

-As shown in Figure 8(a), (b) and (c), at 500 °C aging, due to the low aging temperature, the sub-stable β obtained from the solid solution treatment lacks the driving force for decomposition during the aging process, and fewer secondary phases are formed.
+As depicted in Figure 8(a), (b), and (c), at 500 °C aging, due to the low aging temperature, the sub-stable β obtained from the solid solution treatment lacks the driving force for decomposition during the aging process, and thus fewer secondary phases are formed.